 Recovery typically lasts a few weeks to a few months.
 Your child will need a cast at first to protect the toes while they heal, afterward, additional measures (such as braces, rubber toe spacers, and physical therapy) may be employed temporarily.
 There is a minor risk of recurrence, but in the vast majority of cases the child’s toes will grow and develop normally, with full articulation and function.

 From webbed toes and extra digits to clubfoot, intoeing, and more, the Southern California Foot & Ankle Specialists are Orange County’s foremost experts on surgical correction and non-surgical treatment for childhood foot deformities.
-If you’re concerned about your little one’s feet, please give our Mission Viejo office a call at (949) 364-9255.
+If you’re concerned about your little one’s feet, please give our Ladera Ranch office a call at (949) 364-9255.

 Robert Spencer, DPM

 Han Nguyen, DPM